-Although the method can be applied to several dynamical models[20], we chose a set of parallel tempering simulations with a modified protocol to produce a series of NVE trajectories with initial configurations drawn from the NVT ensemble.
+Although the method can be applied to several dynamical models [32], we chose a set of parallel tempering simulations with a modified protocol to produce a series of NVE trajectories with initial configurations drawn from the NVT ensemble.
 For very large systems, the PT simulation might not be long enough to globally converge.
 In this case we cannot use reversible counting as in Eq.
 (18) to enhance the statistics, but the method can still be applied without the detailed balance constraint as long as we draw from equilibrium inside each set Γ_i .
-The PT requirement of good exchange rates also ensures good overlap in the contribution to the dy-
+The PT requirement of good exchange rates also ensures good overlap in the contribution to the dynamical reweighting for neighboring temperatures.
+The approach itself is not limited to Hamiltonian trajectories but can be extended to other dynamics (e.g. Brownian and Langevin dynamics) as long as an analytical connection between the weighting factors and the temperature exists [32].